mmbase/mmbase-oldimport/contributions/CMSContainer_Modules/rating/README.txt

 DESCRIPTION:
-Gives the option to a contentelement to rate
+Visitors can give a rating to a contentelement
 The rating is a whole number.
 Which numbers are used, depends on the project.